 How Condensing Furnaces Differ from Non-Condensing Furnaces

-The main difference between a condensing furnace and a non-condensing furnace is the condensing option's use of a secondary heat exchanger to gather any wasted heat from its exhaust gases, while the latter does not.
+The main difference between a condensing furnace and a non-condensing furnace is condensing models use a secondary heat exchanger to gather any wasted heat from its exhaust gases, while the latter does not.

 Why Condensing Furnaces Are More Expensive

-Many of the variable-speed furnaces are condensing furnaces, although a few are available in non-condensing models with lower AFUE ratings.
-In order for a furnace to be classified as a condensing furnace, it must be 90 AFUE or higher.
+Most variable-speed furnaces are condensing furnaces, although a few are available in non-condensing models with lower AFUE ratings.
+In order for a furnace to be classified as a condensing furnace, it must offer an AFUE rating of 90% or higher.

-Do Variable-Speed Furnaces Run Constantly?
+Do Variable-Speed Furnaces Run Nonstop?

 Guide to Two-Stage Furnaces